 - 1. Has a duration of 180 days or less; - 2.
 Has a maximum daily withdrawal of less than five (5) million gallons; - 3.
 Has a maximum total project withdrawal or diversion of: - a. less than 100 million gallons for dewatering operations if all discharge is retained on the project site; - b. less than 100 million gallons for lake drawdown; or - c. less than 35 million gallons for projects other than dewatering or lake drawdown. - 4.
-Dewatering is occurring only in the uppermost, water table aquifer. - 5.
-Will not dewater to a depth below 0.0 feet NGVD within 1,000 feet of saline water laterally, except when dewatering water with a chloride concentration of greater than 1,000 milligrams per liter; - 6.
-Will not occur within 500 feet of a wastewater treatment plant rapid-rate land application system permitted under Part IV of Chapter 62-610, F.A.C.; - 7.
-Will not occur within 1,000 feet of any known contamination in the water bearing zone being dewatered; and - 8.
-Will not occur within 1,000 feet of a freshwater wetland. - (b) Linear projects, such as roads, utilities, or pipelines, qualify for multiple General Water Use Permits by Rule having a rolling 90-day duration, in which the dewatering operation at the end of each 90-day period occurs more than one (1) linear mile from the location at the beginning of each 90-day period. - (c) The General Permit by rule shall be subject to the Standard Conditions in section 5.1 of this Applicant's Handbook.
+Dewatering is occurring only in the uppermost, water table aguifer. - Will not dewater to a depth below 0.0 feet NGVD within 1,000 feet of saline water laterally, except when dewatering water with a chloride concentration of greater than 1,000 milligrams per liter; - 6.
+Will not occur within 500 feet of a wastewater treatment plant rapid-rate land application system permitted under Part IV of Chapter 62-610, F.A.C.; and - 7.
+Will not occur within 1,000 feet of any known contamination in the water bearing zone being dewatered. - (b) Linear projects, such as roads, utilities, or pipelines, qualify for multiple General Water Use Permits by Rule having a rolling 90-day duration, in which the dewatering operation at the end of each 90-day period occurs more than one (1) linear mile from the location at the beginning of each 90-day period. - (c) The General Permit by rule shall be subject to the Standard Conditions in section 5.1 of this Applicant's Handbook.